manuel-uberti/manuel-uberti.github.io/_posts/2019-04-10-digital-minimalism.md

 Reddit lures me in constantly, even though the small percentage of valuable content just reminds me of Twitter.
-GitHub usually offers more click-worthy updates, but the repositories I deem interesting are far less than the uninteresting one.
+GitHub usually offers more click-worthy updates, but the repositories I deem interesting are far less than the uninteresting ones.
 Letterboxd, a staple of my cinema obsession, may be the worse in this regard; its *Activity* tab is the drug I can’t resist, and yet I usually find no more than a couple of beautiful reviews a week.

 All these considerations are the outcome of reading [Digital Minimalism](https://www.goodreads.com/book/show/40672036-digital-minimalism) by